School Readiness – A Definition and How Early Years Key Workers Can Help

 • Is the child curious and happy to explore new activities or environments?

 Other skills which will help a child progress into a more formal school environment:

-• Showing awareness of the alphabet and understand phonic sounds
+• Showing awareness of the alphabet and understanding phonic sounds

-• Recognising numbers in written form and being able to count a number of objects
+• Recognising numbers in written form and being able to count several objects

 • Recognising their name when written down